-The NSW Government is delivering the Resilient Valley, Resilient Communities - Hawkesbury-Nepean Valley Flood Risk Management Strategy.
-As part of the Flood Strategy, Roads and Maritime Services are investigating road upgrades on key evacuation routes, across the 425 square kilometre Hawkesbury-Nepean Valley to enhance access to and performance of the existing flood evacuation routes.
+The NSW Government is delivering the Resilient Valley, Resilient Communities - Hawkesbury-Nepean Valley Flood Risk Management Strategy (the Flood Strategy).
+As part of the Flood Strategy, Transport for NSW have identified more than 100 infrastructure improvements at key low points of the flood evacuation road network in the Hawkesbury-Nepean Valley.

-The Hawkesbury-Nepean Valley has the highest single flood exposure in NSW, if not Australia.
-Due to the unique landscape of this region, floods in the valley pose a significant potential risk to people’s lives, livelihoods and property.
+The Hawkesbury-Nepean Valley has the highest flood exposure in NSW due to its unique landscape and large existing population.
+Floods in the valley can have a significant impact on people’s lives, livelihoods and homes.

-Roads and Maritime Services has an important role in leading a number of road and transport outcomes in the Flood Strategy, and is lending our knowledge and skills to other outcomes.
-Due to the potential depth, extent and duration of floods in the valley, mass evacuation when flooding is predicted is critical to reduce the risk to life.
-Roads and Maritime Services is working with the NSW State Emergency Service and other agencies to improve evacuation measures to help reduce risks from flooding across the valley.
+Transport for NSW has an important role in leading road and transport outcomes in the Flood Strategy.
+Due to the potential depth, extent and duration of floods in the valley, mass evacuation during flooding is critical to reduce the risk to life.

-The Flood Strategy actions being led by Roads and Maritime Services are:
+The Flood Strategy outcomes being led by Transport include:

-- developing a regional evacuation model that identifies the flood evacuation capacity requirements for different areas in the valley
+- coordinating the development of a regional evacuation model that identifies the flood evacuation capacity requirements for different areas in the valley

-- developing a Regional Evacuation Road Master Plan that identifies the flood evacuation road network required for the valley
+- developing Regional Evacuation Road Guidelines that identifies the flood evacuation road network design requirements for the valley

-- design and rollout of flood evacuation road signage system across the valley, the first time there has been a strategic regional approach to flood evacuation signage in NSW
+- design and rollout of flood evacuation road signage across the valley (completed)

-- targeted flood evacuation road upgrades to enhance access to and resilience of the existing flood evacuation routes, subject to approval of business cases.
+- planning for targeted flood evacuation road infrastructure improvements for local and regional flooding to enhance access to and resilience of the existing flood evacuation routes (Road Resilience Program).